 --- Increased anxiety and restlessness.

---- Increased ability to form and retrieve memories.
+--- Ability to form and retrieve memories.

---- Increased alertness to possible dangers or problems.
+--- Increased alertness to possible dangers.

-In the body, norepinephrine contributes to:
+In the body, norepinephrine can contribute to:

 --- Increased heart rate.